Who to notify after a death

 If there is no Will

-Knowing what to do after a death can be confusing.
+Knowing who to notify after a death can be confusing.
 If you need further help with the affairs of the deceased and who to notify when someone dies, the staff at Bennetts Funeral Directors can offer you friendly advice and guide you through the process.